-And below that, we have some handpicked handpicked favourite deals for fibre (if you can get it), broadband and TV packages and broadband only plans that are really impressing us this month.
+You'll see our handpicked favourite deals for fibre (if you can get it), broadband and TV packages and cheap broadband only plans that are really impressing us this month.
+We still have a lot of love for BT broadband and its £100 pre-paid Mastercard at a reasonable rate and rapid fibre speeds.
 Keep scrolling down and you'll find our advice on what else you should consider when buying broadband - from the speed you'll need, to whether getting fibre broadband is a must for your household.

 - Check your internet speed with TechRadar's broadband speed test tool